This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your child's next well child visit:

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 11 to 14 years.
+Tdap, HPV, meningococcal, MMR, or varicella vaccines may be given.
+This depends on the vaccines your child received during this well child visit.
+Your child may also need lipid or STI screenings.
 Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
-Your child may get the following vaccines at his or her next visit: Tdap, HPV, and meningococcal.
-He or she may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.